-- Because alone, non-hydro renewables have failed to replace a single fossil fuel power station worldwide.
-This is despite extensive renewable build outs by several dedicated nations.
-For example, the last 20 odd years has seen Denmark aggressively pursuing wind power, yet it still only supplies between 5% and 20% of their electricity needs.
-In twenty years the Danes have been unable to replace a single coal -fired power station with zero emissions power.
+.
+Non-hydro renewables have failed to replace a single fossil fuel power station worldwide.
+This is despite extensive renewables build-outs by several dedicated nations.
+For example, Denmark represents the worlds best effort to convert to renewables.
+The last 20 odd years has seen Denmark aggressively pursuing wind power, yet it still only supplies between 5% and 20% of their electricity needs.
+In twenty years the Danes have been unable to replace a single fossil fueled power station with zero emissions power.
 At 650 g CO2 per kilowatt hour, Denmark's emissions are more than 7 times greater than nuclear-powered France.

-And no country has tried harder or done better with wind then Denmark. - .
-Because nuclear power is the only non-hydro clean energy source which has replaced fossil fuel power stations.
-In just ten years, France almost completely replaced their coal-fired stations with 34 nuclear power plants.
+.
+Nuclear power is the only zero emissions energy source which has replaced fossil fuel power stations.
+In just ten years, France almost completely replaced their fossil fueled stations with 34 nuclear power plants.
 Nuclear power currently supplies 78% of electricity to the French grid.